SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 #### Setting up Guaranteed Messaging Endpoints

 This integration guide shows publishing messaegs to a queue consumed by NiFi and receiving messages from a queue published by NiFi application.
 For illustration purposes, this queues are chosen to be an exclusive queue with a message spool quota of 2GB matching quota associated with the message VPN.
-The queue name chosen are “toNifi” and “fromNifi”.
+The queue name chosen are "toNifi" and "fromNifi".

         (config)# message-spool message-vpn default
         (config-message-spool)# create queue toNifi